Tap here to get 5 Secrets to Stress Free Dinners

 • When the soup is done cooking, taste and add more salt and pepper as needed.
 If the soup has a bitter or acidic taste to it, you may need to add 1 to 2 teaspoons of sugar.
 Start with just a little, tasting the soup before you add more.
 It will take away the bitterness without making the soup sweet.

-• Serve the soup in bowls, topped with a scoop of the cheese mixture.
+• Serve the soup in bowls, topped with a scoop of the cheese mixture and a sprinkle of fresh parsley if desired.

 Author: Lisa Longley